protectai/nbdefense/docs/docs/supported-scans/detecting-licenses.md

 ### JLE Settings

-You can configure your list of accepted licenses, and license source in the [Jupyter Lab Extensions settings](/scan-settings/jupyterlab-settings).
+You can configure your list of accepted licenses, and license source in the [JupyterLab extensions settings](../scan-settings/jupyterlab-settings.md).
 Configure accepted licenses to include all licenses that are acceptable to your project's standards.
 Configure the license source to determine where NB Defense will look for license data associated with your package (local kernel, pypi, or a combination of the two).

 ### JLE Scan Results